 1. Apply for a Commercial Temporary Structure Building Permit

 2. Fill out a meter bag request to reserve the parking meters to include with your sidewalk occupancy permit application in the next step.
-This will also need to be provided to Republic Parking upon issuance of the Sidewalk Occupancy (Curbside Platform) permit
+This will also need to be provided to PCI Municipal Services upon issuance of the Sidewalk Occupancy (Curbside Platform) permit

 3. Fill out a sidewalk occupancy permit application - Please search in Professional Licenses in the online portal for Sidewalk Occupancy (Curbside Platform)